Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

                 link_to="model.lr_scheduler_init",
             )

-However, a user can register its own optimizers or schedulers as follows.
+However, a user can register their own optimizers or schedulers as follows.

 .. code-block:: python